nlccesc/DeFi-P2P-Lending-Platform/README.md

 ### `contract` folder

-This folder contains the solidity files (.sol) which is used for developing smart contracts that run on the Ethereum Virtual Machine (EVM).
+This folder contains the solidity files (`.sol`) which is used for developing smart contracts that run on the Ethereum Virtual Machine (EVM).
 This allows for a clear record of transactions.
 These contracts are done to facilitate the loan agreement, repayment, etc.

 ### `dict.py` file

-Some test cases
+Some test cases.

 ### `dict2.py` file

-Some definitions that is used in interaction.py
+Some definitions that is used in `interaction.py`.

 ### `interface.py` file